Smoky Quartz: Properties, Facts and Photos

 Lab-Grown Smoky Quartz Crystals

-Some smoky quartz on the market, particularly from China, is synthetic and grown using hydrothermal methods.
+Some smoky quartz in circulation, particularly from China, is synthetic and grown using hydrothermal methods.

 These lab-grown crystals often have unnaturally perfect shapes, sharp terminations, and a colour that's too perfect.
 One obvious clue is the presence of 'base fuzz', a cluster of small, neatly formed crystals around the base of larger points.
 I have seen them called something else, relating to anatomy, but I couldn't possibly be any more specific here!